The First World War (wargame): Publication history

 Chadwick accomplished this by designing a game that required players to mark up the maps from War in Europe.
 In addition, since the Western Front of the First World War didn't feature any significant movement after 1914, Chadwick settled on a game of resource management, calling it "an exercise in logistics planning.
 Although this necessitates an enormous record-keeping burden, the management of resource points and supply depots on the map is the player's primary responsibility; the movement and engagement of combat units is merely a secondary chore."

 SPI published The First World War as a boxed set in 1977 with graphic design by Redmond A. Simonsen.
 Whether it was the game's static nature and emphasis on accounting, the requirement to mark up the War in Europe maps (rendering them unusable for the original game) or because World War I wargames did not sell well in the U.S., the game was not a success for SPI.
 It failed to appear in their Top Ten List of bestselling games.

 Reception

+In Issue 22 of the British wargaming magazine Perfidious Albion, Paul Sanderson commented "the rules are simple and well-written, [and] the designer has introduced an innovation to simplify play."
+Although Sanderson understood the need for economic rules, he called them "an oversimplification of fact."
+Sanderson also pointed out historical problems with the placement of both rivers and railways.
+Sanderson concluded, "If you've bought and played War in Europe, then First World War is worth a buy.
+Otherwise, NO."